RutujaMindhe/Student-result-generated-system/README.md

 This project is the student result generated system.
-To run this project we have to complete following steps:
+To run this project please go through following steps:
 1. install Python
 2. install packages like pandas,numpy,openpyxl, xlwings, pathlib, etc.
 3. create a batch_folders inside an input_folder and store all input files inside their respective batches.